 In our gut, there are numerous microorganisms.
 These are good ones as well as bad ones.
 Having a good balance of these microbiomes helps us with the smooth functioning of the digestive tract, the release of certain hormones, and the building of a strong immune defense.

 When we eat food, it enters our gastric system for digestion.
 The body then absorbs the nutrients from these foods and passes the fiber to the friendly bacteria in our gut.
 These friendly bacteria (probiotics) digest fats from food and convert them into SCFAs (short-chain fatty acids).
 These short-chain fatty acids, specifically butyrate, stimulate the production of osteoclasts (bone-building cells) by stem cells (in-house cell storage system).
 Simultaneously, it inhibits the actions of osteoclasts (bone-breaking cells), increasing bone density.
-Thus, gut microbes and probiotics help in the prevention of osteoporosis and building bone density.
+Thus, gut microbes and probiotics help in the prevention of osteoporosis and improve bone density.

 However, if the nonfriendly or harmful bacteria are fed, they can lead to a leaky gut (allowing harmful foreign bacteria inside the system) by damaging the gut lining.
 It can also produce inflammatory substances that travel through the bloodstream.
 This inflammation in the body triggers the activity of osteoclasts (bone-breaking cells), decreasing bone density.